SelfMadeSystem/PasteL/README.md

 Skidded from:
 - Base - Deluge
-- AAC & NCP Speed = LiquidBounce
+- AAC & NCP Speed as well as a lot of utils = LiquidBounce
 - Some other stuff: FusionX
 - A bit of other things.
 Wurst